 When did Mary I die?

 By 1558, growing increasingly ill and weak, she was forced to acknowledge her Protestant half-sister Elizabeth as her legitimate heir.
-She died at St James’s Palace on 17 November that year.
+Mary died at St James’s Palace on 17 November 1558.